dmbarbour/awelon/AboutABC.md

         {:u} :: a → Sealed u a        `:` for seal {.u} :: Sealed u a → a        `.` for unseal

 In some cases, when sealed values are sent to untrusted contexts, sealers may guide automatic use of symmetric or asymmetric encryption.
 However, sealers are usually implemented by trivial wrapping of the value.
-And, often, sealers can be completely eliminated by the compiler.
-(For correct code, value sealing has no observable impact on program behavior.)
+Value sealing has no observable impact on behavior of a correct program.
+Often, sealers can be completely eliminated by the compiler.

-Developers cannot observe or operate upon a sealed value without first unsealing it.
-But whole-value operations - e.g. data shuffling, copy and drop, quotation, distribution - are permitted, assuming the same operation is also permitted on the underlying value type.
+Developers cannot observe, compare, or operate upon a sealed value without first unsealing it.
+But a few whole-value operations - e.g. data shuffling, copy and drop, quotation, distribution - are permitted, assuming the same operation is also permitted on the underlying value type.

 Developers can reason about sealed values by reasoning about distribution of sealers and unsealers.
 This is potentially useful for: